 You can also join Neighbourhood Support, our link in the community, by contacting their Coordinator on (06) 366 0574.

-In the event of a Civil Defence emergency, contact Council on (06) 366 0999 or tune into your Local Radio Station for information and updates on Beach FM (106.3 FM) or Riverside Country Radio (88.3 FM).
+In the event of a Civil Defence emergency, contact Council on (06) 366 0999 or tune into your Local Radio Station for information and updates on Beach FM (106.3 FM).

 You can find out more about Civil Defence by visiting the Government agency and organisation websites listed below: